Fair organizers: 'The show will go on'

 "Priority will be given to assure attendees can have fun on rides and enjoy all of the great entertainment but still be able to make safe choices," the release said.
 "The fair will feature rides and attractions for all ages, fair foods, games and fun."

-This year's entertainment options will include the Circus Incredible Show, featuring Lyric Wallenda of the world famous Wallenda family, as well as Simon Arestov of the famous Moscow Circus Arestov family who will perform two shows of fear tingling feats nightly.
+This year's entertainment options will include the Circus Incredible Show.
+It features Lyric Wallenda of the world famous Wallenda family, as well as Simon Arestov of the famous Moscow Circus Arestov family, who will perform two shows of fear tingling feats nightly.

 All American Educational Zoo will be open nightly with over 100 animals to learn about, enjoy and feed.
 Stage performances will be held nightly featuring local dance groups and performers, all following safety standards.